 What is it?

-If you already have a trusted lawyer, trade marks or patent attorney, you might talk to them about finding the right IP professional for your circumstances.
+If you already have a trusted trade mark or patent attorney, you might talk to them about finding the right legal professional for your circumstances.
+Alternatively, you could search the Trans-Tasman IP Attorney Board register as a starting point.

 How about other types of IP professionals?